rileythomp/github-favs/README.md

 # shopifyCode
 Shopify coding challenge.

-Deployed with Heroku at https://shopify-githubfavs.herokuapp.com.
+Clone, npm install, then npm start or node server.js to run at localhost:3000. (fully functional)

-Clone, npm install, then npm start or node server.js to run locally.
+Deployed with Heroku at https://shopify-githubfavs.herokuapp.com (currently not completing api requests)